clockworksspheres/ramdisk/README.md

 ## Windows

-Will call a currently available ramdisk executable to create a ramdisk.
+Will call a currently available ramdisk executable, like ImDisk, to create a ramdisk.

 ## Languages